kratapps/test-data-factory/README.md

 ```

 ## Installation
-You can either use Managed Package or deployed code directly.
+You can either install our Managed Package or deployed code unpackaged.
+Do not modify the unpackaged code,
+we are not able to provide support if code deployed unpackaged.

 ### Managed Package
 Install [Managed Package URL](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t090000011fUi)